 In 2017, the SWRCB adopted a regulation setting a Maximum Contaminant Level ("MCL") for TCP of 5 parts per trillion ("ppt") based upon a running annual average.
 TCP is a manufactured chemical used as a cleaning and degreasing solvent and has been found at industrial and hazardous waste sites.
 It is also associated with pesticide products used in agricultural practices.
 In January 2018, the new regulation went into effect.
 Under the new regulation, drinking water agencies are required to perform quarterly monitoring of TCP.
 There have been no detections of this chemical in Metropolitan's system.
 However, TCP has been detected above the MCL in groundwater wells of three of Metropolitan's groundwater storage program partners through monitoring performed by these agencies.
-Levels detected in groundwater wells of the Arvin-Edison Water Storage District are the highest and impact Metropolitan's ability to put water into storage and take return water under that program.
-As noted under "METROPOLITAN'S WATER SUPPLY-Water Transfer, Storage and Exchange Programs" in this Appendix A, Metropolitan has suspended the return of groundwater from the program until the water quality concerns can be further evaluated and managed.
+Levels detected in groundwater wells of the Arvin-Edison Water Storage District are the highest and impact Metropolitan's WATER SUPPLY-Water Transfer, Storage and Exchange Programs" in this Appendix A, Metropolitan has suspended the return of groundwater from the program until the water quality concerns can be further evaluated and managed.
 The levels of TCP detected at Metropolitan's other groundwater storage programs are much lower and impact fewer groundwater wells.
 Metropolitan is evaluating the effects of TCP on the return capability of those programs.